pimsmath/m2pi.ca/content/home/students.md

 ---
 M2PI is a full-time training and work-integrated learning opportunity for graduate students and post-doctoral fellows in the mathematical sciences (undergraduate students are also eligible to apply).
-Successful applicants will be asked to commit to full-time participation from **May 5-23, 2025**.
-They will receive professional and technical training and will work in groups on their industry problems with an industry mentor.
+Successful applicants will commit to full-time participation from **May 5–23, 2025**, during which time they will receive specialized professional and technical training while collaborating in teams on industry-specific problems under the guidance of an industry mentor.

-  * In the first two weeks, students will receive professional and technical skills training relevant to non-academic STEM careers through virtual courses.
+  * In the first two weeks, students will receive professional and technical skills training relevant to non-academic STEM careers via virtual courses.
-  * Following training, teams continue their work virtually and have access to a mentor.
+  * Following the training, teams will convene virtually to work intensively on their projects.
+During this time, they will have access to a mentor for guidance.
-  * As the conclusion, there will be an in-person graduation event and career fair (tentatively scheduled for May 26th).
-Students and postdoctoral participants will receive a travel grant to attend this event.
-M2PI Fellows will have the opportunity to meet employers, learn about careers involving mathematics, and learn about job opportunities.
+  * The program will conclude with an in-person graduation event and career fair _(tentatively scheduled for May 26)_.
+Students and postdoctoral participants will receive travel grants to attend, giving them the opportunity to network with employers, explore careers that leverage mathematical skills, and learn about available job opportunities.

-Following the workshop, your work will be showcased at a virtual graduation event.
-Participants will showcase their skills to a large audience including potential employers in both academic and non-academic fields.
-Examples of previous successful projects on the [2024 Math to Power Industry page](/2024/#projects).
+Following the workshop, your work will be showcased at a virtual graduation event and published in the form of a report.
+At the graduation event, participants will showcase their skills to a large audience including potential employers in both academic and non-academic fields.

-Student applications will open in _January 2025_.
-Students should [join our mailing list](https://eepurl.com/hF9Wnf) to be notified as soon as applications are open.
+Student applications will open in **_January 2025_**.
+In the meantime, please [join our mailing list](https://eepurl.com/hF9Wnf) to stay up to date and to be notified as soon as applications are open.

 {{< button-dark
   url="https://eepurl.com/hF9Wnf"
   text="Join the M2PI mailing list"
 >}}

+&nbsp;

+For examples of previous successful projects and details of the training program, please see our [previous editions of m2pi](/#editions).